-How To Treat A Midge Bite?
+How To Treat Midges Bites?

-Another way of keeping midges at bay is by using residual sprays.
-But the effect lasts only up to 6 weeks.
+Another way of keeping midges at bay is by using residual sprays but the effect lasts only up to 6 weeks.

-There are remedies to treat a midge bite at home.
-At the outset, the area must be bathed with salted water and then ice pack can be applied to keep the burning sensation under control.
+There are remedies to treat a midge bite at home; at the outset, the area must be bathed with salted water, and then an ice pack can be applied to keep the burning sensation under control.

-A mild antihistamine can also be applied for some relief.

-Tea tree oil proves to be a good remedy too.
+A mild antihistamine can also be used for some relief; tea tree oil proves to be a good remedy too.

-The most common reaction is caused by intensive itching.
-Therefore, wear those oven mitts if you may, but keep your nails away from the affected area.
+The most common reaction is caused by intensive itching; therefore, wear those oven mitts if you may, but keep your nails away from the affected area.